Not Logged in

 SARL TODAY!

-SARL ON-THE-AIR BULLETINS AND AMATEUR RADIO TODAY PROGRAMME 17 March 2024
+SARL ON-THE-AIR BULLETINS AND AMATEUR RADIO TODAY PROGRAMME 18 August 2024

-SARLNEWS with Rory Norton ZS2BL listen/download here
+SARLNEWS with Rory Norton ZS2BL Listen or download here

 Amateur Radio Today - Programme about Amateur Radio and technology hosted by Hans van de Groenendaal, ZS6AKV .
 The programme features news about amateur radio, reports on Hamnet, VHF and UHF, Satellites and HF plus technical features.
 One hour of Amateur Radio bliss.
-Listen/download here
+Listen/download here .

 Transmissions: Sundays at 08:00 UTC on repeaters around South Africa including 145,750 and 145,725 MHZ in Pretoria.
 On HF 7 115 kHz by Louis, ZR4DJLAmateur Radio Today on 80 metres on Mondays - On Mondays Amateur RadioToday is transmitted at 19:30 local time on 3 620 kHz by Andy, ZS6ADY.